freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-71.english.md

 ## Description
 <section id='description'>

+The windows are stacked on top of each other at the left of the section, behind the purple building.
 Add a new class below `building-wrap` called `window-wrap` and add these properties to it: `display: flex;`, `align-items: center;`, and `justify-content: space-evenly;`.
 This will be used in a few places to center window elements vertically and space them evenly in their parent.
 </section>

 ## Instructions